 Saponins | Moderate |

 Traditional Ayurveda has several health benefits associated with Patha.
-Due to such widespread use of the herb, the drug has the potential to treat several types of health disorders:
+Due to such widespread use of the herb, it has the potential to treat several types of health disorders:

 Patha possesses strong antimicrobial activities that inhibit several bacterial and fungal strains.
-It is beneficial for the management of dermatitis and ringworm.
-Due to this property, this medicine is applied topically to affected skin regions.
+Its antibacterial and antifungal properties make it effective for managing skin infections such as eczema, dermatitis, and ringworm.
+Due to these properties, this medicine is applied topically to the affected skin regions.

 Patha contains some of the most potent antioxidants and anti-inflammatory agents, which include flavonoids and alkaloids.
 Some of the effects of such compounds involve a decrease in inflammation in the body to enable arthritis and skin inflammation—the presence of antioxidant properties aids in neutralising free radicals by protecting the cells against oxidative damage.